 |Column Name||Data Type||Constraints|

-The fourth column—probation—has been added to our table with the boolean data type.
+The fourth column is called probation.
+It has been added to our table with the boolean data type.

 Here’s an example of this in action: